 9 Best Intercom Alternatives for Customer Messaging in 2019: Drift, Crisp…

-At Convertize, offering the best customer experience has always been a priority.
-Since the first day we launched our A/B Testing software we have offered in-app support with Intercom.
-So why did we look for Intercom alternatives in 2019?
-And why did we choose to combine a Messaging App with Email Marketing Automation software as the best way of providing customer support?
+At Convertize, we rely on offering the best customer experience possible.
+Since the day we first launched our A/B Testing software, we have offered in-app support with Intercom.
+So, why did we look for Intercom alternatives in 2019?
+And why did we choose to combine a messaging app with email marketing automation software as the best way of providing customer support?

 - Drift: Often seen as the main alternative to Intercom.

-- Crisp: The best technical alternative to Intercom, but offers poor customer support
+- Crisp: The best technical alternative, but lacking in support

-- HelpCrunch: A serious alternative to Intercom and Drift
+- HelpCrunch: A competitor for both Intercom and Drift

 - GoSquared: The best customer support of all available options